awsdocs/amazon-ec2-user-guide/doc_source/ebs-optimized.md

 The `i2.8xlarge`, `c3.8xlarge`, and `r3.8xlarge` instances do not have dedicated EBS bandwidth and therefore do not offer EBS optimization\.
 On these instances, network traffic and Amazon EBS traffic share the same 10\-gigabit network interface\.

-## Getting maximum performance<a name="ebs-optimization-performance"></a>
+## Get maximum performance<a name="ebs-optimization-performance"></a>

 You can use the `EBSIOBalance%` and `EBSByteBalance%` metrics to help you determine whether your instances are sized correctly\.
 You can view these metrics in the CloudWatch console and set an alarm that is triggered based on a threshold you specify\.
 These metrics are expressed as a percentage\.
 Instances with a consistently low balance percentage are candidates to size up\.
 Instances where the balance percentage never drops below 100% are candidates for downsizing\.
-For more information, see [Monitoring your instances using CloudWatch](using-cloudwatch.md)\.
+For more information, see [Monitor your instances using CloudWatch](using-cloudwatch.md)\.

 The high memory instances are designed to run large in\-memory databases, including production deployments of the SAP HANA in\-memory database, in the cloud\.
 To maximize EBS performance, use high memory instances with an even number of `io1` or `io2` volumes with identical provisioned performance\.
 For example, for IOPS heavy workloads, use four `io1` or `io2` volumes with 40,000 provisioned IOPS to get the maximum 160,000 instance IOPS\.
 Similarly, for throughput heavy workloads, use six `io1` or `io2` volumes with 48,000 provisioned IOPS to get the maximum 4,750 MB/s throughput\.
 For additional recommendations, see [Storage Configuration for SAP HANA](https://docs.aws.amazon.com/quickstart/latest/sap-hana/storage.html)\.